Reading time: 4 minutes

 Hostplus has also confirmed that it is in talks with Statewide Super about a potential merger, with the two funds intending to sign a Heads of Agreement that supports the funds commencing a reciprocal due diligence process.

 That merger would add an extra 142,000 members and over $10.8 billion in funds to the combined entity.

-“The engagement and discussions between the funds to date have been most encouraging and I’m very optimistic that the common ground, strengths and synergies we’ve already identified suggest that pursuing a merger of our funds will realise and deliver significant benefits for both funds’ members,” Statewide Super’s CEO, Tony D’Alessandro, said.
+“The engagement and discussions between the funds to date have been most encouraging and I’m very optimistic that the common ground, strengths and synergies we’ve already identified suggest that pursuing a merger of our funds will realise and deliver significant benefits for both funds’ members,” Statewide Super’s chief executive officer Tony D’Alessandro said.

 LUCRF Super teams up with AustralianSuper

 In more merger news, LUCRF Super has announced it will merge with AustralianSuper, with the merger expected to be complete by the first half of 2022.

 The two funds have signed a memorandum of understanding, subject to a period of due diligence.

 Established in 1978, LUCRF is the nation’s oldest industry superannuation fund and currently has $7.4 billion in funds under management and 123,000 members.